Côte d'IvoireOfficial Name: Republic of Côte d'Ivoire

 SPECIAL CIRCUMSTANCES: Ivoirian customs authorities encourage the use of an ATA (Admission Temporaire/Temporary Admission) Carnet for the temporary admission of professional equipment, commercial samples, and/or goods for exhibitions and fair purposes.
 ATA Carnet Headquarters, at the U.S. Council for International Business, 1212 Avenue of the Americas, New York, NY 10036, issues and guarantees the ATA Carnet in the United States.
 For additional information, call (212) 354-4480 or e-mail ATA Carnet Headquarters.

 If traveling to another West African Economic and Monetary Union (WAEMU) country, expatriate residents leaving Côte d’Ivoire must declare the amount of currency being taken out of the country.
-Residents traveling to countries that use the CFA franc currency, but are not WAEMU members, are prohibited from taking CFA francs out of Côte d’Ivoire and are authorized to carry up to the equivalent of 2,000,000 CFA francs (approximately $4,000) in any other currency.
+Residents traveling to countries that use the CFA franc currency, but are not WAEMU members, are prohibited from taking CFA francs out of Côte d’Ivoire and are authorized to carry up to the equivalent of 2,000,000 CFA francs (approximately 4,000 USD) in any other currency.
 You can take funds in excess of that amount out of the country in the form of travelers or bank checks.
-If going to any other non-WAEMU country, tourists are prohibited from taking more than 500,000 CFA francs (approximately $1,000) and business operators are prohibited from taking more than 2,000,000 CFA francs (approximately $4,000) without government approval.
+If traveling to any other non-WAEMU country, tourists are prohibited from taking more than 500,000 CFA francs (approximately 1,000 USD) and business operators are prohibited from taking more than 2,000,000 CFA francs (approximately 4,000 USD) without government approval.

 Carry a photocopy of your U.S. passport, visa, and entry stamps.
 You should also carry an international driver’s license, especially if you plan to drive anywhere in Côte d’Ivoire.
 U.S. driver’s licenses are not valid in Côte d’Ivoire.
+In Côte d’Ivoire, you may be taken in for questioning if you don’t have your passport with you or if you take pictures of certain buildings.
 Government corruption remains a serious problem in Côte d’Ivoire, and has an impact on judicial proceedings, contract awards, customs, and tax issues.
 Uniformed security forces (police, military, and gendarmes) routinely stop vehicles for traffic violations and security checks.
 If you are stopped, politely present your identification.
 Police and security officials rarely speak English.
 If you are stopped at one of these checkpoints and asked to pay a bribe, politely refuse and present your photocopy of your U.S. passport, visa, and entry stamp.

 Please see our Customs Information sheet.

-ACCESSIBILITY: Individuals with disabilities should be aware that there are almost no accommodations made for individuals with disabilities in Côte d’Ivoire.
+ACCESSIBILITY: While in Côte d’Ivoire, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Individuals with disabilities should be aware that there are almost no accommodations made for individuals with disabilities in Côte d’Ivoire.

 Abidjan has privately-run medical and dental facilities that are adequate, but do not fully meet U.S. standards.
 Good physician specialists can be found, although few speak English.
 While pharmacies are well-stocked with medications produced in Europe, newer drugs may not be available.
-If you plan a lengthy trip to Côte d’Ivoire, you should bring enough medication to last the entire stay, not just a prescription, in your carry-on luggage.
+If you plan a lengthy trip to Côte d’Ivoire, you should bring enough medication to last the entire stay, not just a prescription, but stocked in your carry-on luggage.
 Medical care outside of Abidjan is extremely limited.
+Post advises travelers to purchase medical evacuation insurance for the duration of their trip.

 Malaria is a serious health problem in Côte d’Ivoire.
 All of the following antimalarial drugs are effective options for preventing malaria in Côte d'Ivoire: Atovaquone-proguanil, doxycycline, or mefloquine.
 Note: Chloroquine is NOT an effective antimalarial drug in Côte d'Ivoire and should not be taken to prevent malaria in this region.
 Remember to start malaria prophylaxis treatment prior to arriving in country.
 Bring enough medications with you for the duration of your stay since you might not readily find the medications locally.
 For more information on malaria, including protective measures, visit the U.S. Centers for Disease Control and Prevention (CDC) web site.